-Looking to make healthier chips?
-These air fryer beet chips are very easy to make using just 4 ingredients.
+Looking to much healthier option to regular potato chips?
+These air fryer beet chips recipe is requires minimal effort and made using just 4 ingredients.
 Packed with nutrition and good fats, these veggie chips are the perfect Keto snack

 Miss eating potato chips on a keto and low carb diet?